vanhoangkha/Networking-fundamentals/Day55_Virtualizations_and_Cloud_Part1.md

 - Traditional IT Hạ tầng deployments were some combination of the following:
     - ON-PREMISES
-        - All SERVERS, Mạng DEVICES, and other Hạ tầng are located on company property
+        - All SERVERS, Network DEVICES, and other Hạ tầng are located on company property
         - All equipment is purchased and owned by the company using it
         - The company is responsible for the necessary space, power, and cooling

     - CO-LOCATION
-        - Data centers that rent out space for customers to put their Hạ tầng (SERVERS, Mạng DEVICES)
+        - Data centers that rent out space for customers to put their Hạ tầng (SERVERS, Network DEVICES)
         - The data center provides the space, electricity, and cooling
-        - The SERVERS, Mạng DEVICES, etc are still the responsibility of the end customer, although they are not located on the customer’s premises
+        - The SERVERS, Network DEVICES, etc are still the responsibility of the end customer, although they are not located on the customer’s premises
 - CLOUD SERVICE provide an alternative that is hugely popular and is continuing to grow
     - Most people associate “CLOUD” with PUBLIC CLOUD PROVIDERS such as AWS
         - Although this is the most common USE of CLOUD SERVICES, it’s not the only one